chaseconey/done-today/readme.md

 Simple app that tracks what you have done every day.
 Used primarily for supporting developers for daily and weekly stand ups.

 ### To Do / Wishlist
-- [ ] Implement some themeing
+- [x] Implement some themeing
+- [x] Ajaxify everything
-- [ ] Ajaxify everything
+- [ ] Add notifications
 - [ ] Add colors to Resolutions
-- [ ] Allow entering of several tasks at once
+- [x] Allow entering of several tasks at once
-- [ ] Add some charts, graphs, and statistics to the dashboard
+- [x] Add some charts, graphs, and statistics to the dashboard
 - [ ] Add ability to email daily, weekly, and monthly lists (sorted by resolution)?
 - [ ] Implement templating integration for customizing links in the task description (mostly for Jira tickets...)
 - [ ] Allow syncing to some central database that can correlate everyone's data?